dougajmcdonald/holt-village-hall/content/blog/the-carrivick-sisters-at-holt-village-hall-on-friday-21st-february-2025-at-7-30pm.md

 draft: false
 sticky: true
 ---
-**THE CARRIVICK SISTERS** at Holt Village Hall on Friday 21st February 2025

 Come and see these very talanted sisters - not to be missed!
 Bar at Village Hall prices too!

 BIOGRAPHY